-Figure 8 Figure 1 from Balleine and Dickinson (1998a).
-The mean number of actions (lever pressing and chain pulling) per minute during the four sessions of training under the noncontingent training and during the final extinction test (right-hand panel).
+Figure 8 The mean number of actions (lever pressing and chain pulling) per minute during the four sessions of training under the noncontingent training and during the final extinction test (right-hand panel).
 The response rates are shown separately for the actions paired with the reward that was same as and different from the unpaired reward.
-Reprinted from Balleine BW and Dickinson A (1998) Goal-directed instrumental action: Contingency and incentive learning and their cortical substrates.
-Neuropharmacology 37: 407-419, copyright (1998), with permission from Elsevier.
+Reprinted from Figure 1, Balleine, B.W., Dickinson, A., 1998.
+Goal-directed instrumental action: contingency and incentive learning and their cortical substrates.
+Neuropharmacology 37, 407-419, © 1998, with permission from Elsevier.